vanderdavidcar/rbac-priv-lvl/README.md

 I did this programm to create a RBAC and minimum Privilege Level and <https://github.com/vanderdavidcar/delete-local-users> to check different users that can be removed in a daily basis with a jobs task.

+## Dependencies: Install the requirements to have all dependencies used

+$ pip install -r requirements.txt

 ## .env

 To protect credentials leaking, create a .env file with variables that will be used to connect on devices (USER_LAB/PASS_LAB).